crashoverride777/swifty-ads/README.md

 let adConsentConfig = SwiftyAd.ConsentConfiguration(
       privacyPolicyURL: "https://developers.google.com/admob/ios/eu-consent", // enter real
-      shouldOfferAdFree: false,
+      shouldOfferAdFree: false, // ad free button in the consent form
       mediationNetworks: ["Chartboost", "AppLovin", "Vungle"], // Mediation providers you use or leave empty.
 These will be used in the custom consent form for GDPR reasons
-      isTaggedForUnderAgeOfConsent: false, // required for GDPR, so set appropriately
+      isTaggedForUnderAgeOfConsent: false, // required for GDPR, so set appropriately.
+Will be ignored if not in EEA
       formType: .custom
 )